LoriBettencourt/DataAnalysis-BellabeatCaseStudy-RStudio/README.md

 ## Data

 Data was retrieved from [FitBit Fitness Tracker Data](https://www.kaggle.com/datasets/arashnic/fitbit) posted by [Mobius](https://www.kaggle.com/arashnic) on [Kaggle.com](https://www.kaggle.com/).
 This data set contains personal fitness tracker information from 33 FitBit users and is stored in long format.
-There are some limitations to the data in that the collection is third-party data; it is for less than of month of activity from 2016, which is quite outdated; and it is far from comprehensive with a limited user base of 33 individuals.
+There are some limitations to the data in that the collection is third-party data; it is for less than one month of activity from 2016, which is quite outdated; and it is far from comprehensive with a limited user base of 33 individuals.
 Its reliability is therefore, questionable.
 Even though [Mobius](https://www.kaggle.com/arashnic) cites the origin of the data, this does not do much to improve its credibility.
 Still, I used it as instructed to gather insights in a quest to address the business task.

 ## Summary